bullmoose20/MK-Docs/docs/files/builders/trakt.md

 ???+ warning

-    Trakt lists and users come and go, and PMM has no control over this.
+    Trakt lists and users come and go, and Komet has no control over this.
 The list URLs found in this documentation are used here as examples and are available and working at time of writing, but they may disappear at any time.
 Do not take their use here as a guarantee that they exist or are working when you read this.

 ```yaml
 collections: